 Q19.
 Do I need to carry extra fuel or petrol on Manali Leh Highway?

 You do not need to carry any extra fuel on Manali Leh Highway.
-Once you start from Manali, you will get the fuel at Tandi petrol pump.
+Once you start from Manali, you will get the fuel at the Tandi petrol pump.
 After that, you have to travel 365 KMs before you reach the next fuel pump near Leh.
-Most cars should be able to cover this distance without the need of any spare fuel.
+Most cars should be able to cover this distance without the need for any spare fuel.

 Sometimes, Sarchu and Pang tea shacks / dhabhas on Manali Leh Highway have fuel available in black.
 In case of an emergency, you can buy some fuel from them.
-DO NOT forget a carry a thin cloth which can be used with a funnel to filter any impurities while using such black fuel.
+DO NOT forget a carry a thin cloth that can be used with a funnel to filter any impurities while using such black fuel.

 Q20.
 What is the best car for Leh Ladakh trip?

 There is nothing as such called the “Best” car for Leh Ladakh trip.
 A lot of factors depend upon making a car the best for one or the other trip.
 We must understand that the driver sitting behind the wheels matters the most, and which car you have for the Ladakh trip is just a matter of commute option.

 I have seen people making Leh Ladakh trip on cars like Tata Nano to Range Rover.
 So, you can see the diversity of cars that can come in between and hence, no one car is best for Leh Ladakh trip.